How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 - Issue the compliant local contract.
 The EOR draws up an employment contract to local law — for example a MOHRE contract in the UAE — covering probation, notice, working hours and end-of-service entitlements.

-- Process the work permit and visa.
-The EOR files labour approvals and the residency/work visa, sponsoring the employee.
+- Complete government approvals.
+The EOR files the labour and residency approvals as the sponsoring employer.
 This is usually the longest stage because it depends on government processing.

 - Onboard and run payroll.
-Once the permit is issued and the employee is in-country, payroll runs through the wage protection system, with statutory contributions and gratuity accruals handled from day one.
+Once approvals are issued and the employee is in-country, payroll runs through the wage protection system, with statutory contributions and gratuity accruals handled from day one.

 - Maintain compliance.
-Permit renewals, nationalisation reporting, contract changes and offboarding are managed on an ongoing basis, so nothing lapses.
+Renewals, nationalisation reporting, contract changes and offboarding are managed on an ongoing basis, so nothing lapses.

 Because several of these steps involve government fees and country-specific charges, total cost varies by country and scope — request a tailored quote for the markets and headcount you have in mind.